rbgodwin-nt/amwa-requirements-tracking/IPMX/ProductionWorkflowEnhancement/ResourceManagement/UseCases/SendToContentDistributionNetwork.md

 ## 4. Basic Flow

 1. The Production Manager identifies which media streams are to be included in the muxed output.
-2. The Production Manager inputs the selection into the IPMX System.
-3. The IPMX System dynamically combines the selected media streams into a single muxed output.
+2. The IPMX System dynamically combines the selected media streams into a single muxed output.
-4. The muxed output is formatted according to the specifications required by the Content Distribution Provider.
-5. The IPMX System sends the muxed output to the Content Distribution Provider.
+3. The IPMX System sends the muxed output to the Content Distribution Provider.
-6. The Content Distribution Provider confirms receipt of the muxed output and integrates it into their distribution workflow.
+4. The Content Distribution Provider confirms receipt of the muxed output and integrates it into their distribution workflow.

 ## 5. Alternate/Exception Flows